danwalterlink/vault/dnd.brew.martial.md

 you may not be able to cast spells, but you are attuned enough to disrupt it. if you are able to weave spells, use dregs and tearings to infuse simpler castings.

-if a creature takes a magic action within your reach, you may expend your reaction to make an opportunity attack against that creature. the target rolls d20 tests made this way to maintain concentration on casting or continuing spells with disadvantage. when you dispel magic, you can either:
+if a creature takes a magic action within your reach, you may use your reaction to make an opportunity attack against that creature. the target rolls d20 tests made this way to maintain concentration on spells with disadvantage. when you dispel magic, you can either:
 - ground the arcane energies, granting you 5ft of safe movement
 - emit a 10/3SLft line of force originating from you dealing 1d6 of damage that either pulls or pushes creatures 5ft to or from it.